Shipping, Delivery and On Farm Pickup

 Is all the meat you sell at your butcher shop raised on your farm?

-No. We raise our pastured chickens and hogs on the farm and our cows are raised up the road by our friends at the Fereichs Family Farm.
+No. We raise our pastured chickens and hogs on the farm and our cows are raised up the road by our friends at the Fereichs Family Farm or by one of our strategic farm partners.

 What are your hours?